liapatiso95-ctrl/character-sheet/feats.md

 **Energy Redirection.** When you take damage of one of the types chosen for the Energy Resistances benefit, you can take a Reaction to direct damage of the same type toward another creature you can see within 60 feet of yourself that isn't behind Total Cover.
 If you do so, that creature must succeed on a Dexterity saving throw (DC 8 plus your Constitution modifier and Proficiency Bonus) or take damage equal to 2d12 plus your Constitution modifier.

+### Boon of Erupting Spellpower
+***Prerequisite: Level 19+; Spellcasting or Pact Magic Feature***

+You gain the following benefits.

+**Ability Score Increase.** Increase your Intelligence, Wisdom, or Charisma by 2, to a maximum of 30.

+**Spell Overload.** When you cast a spell that deals damage using a spell slot, you can cause its magical energy to surge.
+You can treat any roll lower than half a damage die's maximum (rounded up) as equal to half that die's maximum (rounded up), and creatures that took damage from the spell also have the Prone condition.
+Once you use this benefit, you can't do so again until you roll Initiative or finish a Short or Long Rest.

 ### Boon of Exquisite Radiance
 ***Prerequisite: Level 19+***